 This course provides a basic study of the structure and function of the human body.
 Topics include a basic study of the body systems as well as an introduction to homeostasis, cells, tissues, nutrition, acid-base balance, and electrolytes.
 Upon completion, students should be able to demonstrate a basic understanding of the fundamental principles of anatomy and physiology and their interrelationships.
-This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.
+This course has been approved for transfer under the CAA as a premajor and/ or elective course requirement.

-BIO 165 Anatomy and Physiology I 3 3 0 4
+BIO 165 Anatomy and Physiology I

 This course is the first of a two-course sequence which provides a comprehensive study of the anatomy and physiology of the human body.
 Topics include the structure, function, and interrelationship of organ systems with emphasis on the processes which maintain homeostasis.
 Upon completion, students should be able to demonstrate an in-depth understanding of principles of anatomy and physiology and their interrelationships.
-This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.
+This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.

-BIO 166 Anatomy and Physiology II 3 3 0 4 Prerequisites: BIO 165
+Anatomy and Physiology II BIO 166

+Prerequisites: BIO 165

 This course is the second in a two-course sequence which provides a comprehensive study of the anatomy and physiology of the human body.
 Topics include the structure, function, and interrelationship of organ systems with emphasis on the processes which maintain homeostasis.
 Upon completion, students should be able to demonstrate an in-depth understanding of principles of anatomy and physiology and the interrelationships of all body systems.
-This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.
+This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.

-Course Descriptions Class Hours Lab Hours Work Experience Clinical Hours BIO 275 Microbiology 3 3 0 4 Prerequisites: BIO 110, BIO 112, BIO 163, BIO 165, or BIO 168 Corequisites: This course covers principles of microbiology at nd the im pact the ese organism s have on man and the environment.
-Topics include the various groups of microorganisms, their structure, physiology, genetics, microbial pathogenicity, in practical applications.
-Upon completion, studen ts should be able e to demonstr rate knowledge and skills including microscopy, aseptic technique, staining, culture methods, and identification of microorganisms.
-This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.
+BIO 275 Microbiology

+Prerequisites: BIO 110, BIO 112, BIO 163, BIO 165, or BIO 168

+This course covers principles of microbiology and the impact these organisms have on man and the environment.
+Topics include the various groups of microorganisms, their structure, physiology, genetics, microbial pathogenicity, infectious diseases, immunology, and selected practical applications.
+Upon completion, students should be able to demonstrate knowledge and skills including microscopy, aseptic technique, staining, culture methods, and identification of microorganisms.
+This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.